 Be sure to inform your tenants of the basic rules of the neighborhood:

 Please make sure that your renters are aware of garbage and recycle pickup days.
+Trash pickup is Tuesday and Friday; Recycling on Tuesday; Yard Waste on Wednesday.
 If they leave prior to those days, please ensure that your rental agent takes care of it.